ElektraInitiative/libelektra/doc/tutorials/import.md

 The format argument allows a user to specify which format is used to import the Keys into the Key Database.
 The user can specify any storage plug-in to serve as the format for the Keys to be imported.
-For instance, if a user wanted to import a /etc/hosts file into KDB without mounting it, they could use the command:
-	cat /etc/hosts | kdb import system/hosts hosts
+For instance, if a user wanted to import a /etc/hosts file into KDB without mounting it, they could use the command 'cat /etc/hosts | kdb import system/hosts hosts'.
-.
 This command would essentially copy the current hosts file into KDB, like mounting it, however any changes to the Keys would not be reflected in the hosts file and vise versa.

 If no format is specified, the format "dump" will be used instead.
 The dump format is the standard way